TheLocehiliosan/yadm/_docs/040_alternates.md

 | `##OS.HOSTNAME`            | Matching OS & Hostname               |
 | `##OS.HOSTNAME.USER`       | Matching OS, Hostname, & User        |

-If there are any files managed by **yadm**'s repository, or listed in `$HOME/.yadm/encrypt`, which match this naming convention, symbolic links will be created for the most appropriate version.
+If there are any files managed by yadm's repository, or listed in `$HOME/.yadm/encrypt`, which match this naming convention, symbolic links will be created for the most appropriate version.
 This may best be demonstrated by example.
-Assume the following files are managed by **yadm**'s repository:
+Assume the following files are managed by yadm's repository:

     $HOME/path/example.txt##
     $HOME/path/example.txt##Work